rlpacheco/search_filters_database/README.md

 **Contact for feedbacks and corrections**: rleitepacheco@hotmail.com

+# Disclaimer

-**Disclaimer**: We did not develop any of the filters referenced in this compilation.
+We **did not** develop any of the filters referenced in this compilation.
 We provided a direct reference from where filters where extracted.
 Please, cite the original source when using any of the filters available here.

 # Useful resources for developing a search strategy